In the past, documentaries and movies have often portrayed serial killer Ted Bundy as some sort of evil genius.

 - One student witnessed a man pacing around the back of the auditorium.

-Afterwards, police found handcuff keys in the parking lot.
-These keys were later tied to the same handcuffs that Bundy had used on one of his earlier kidnap victims.
+Afterwards, police found a pair of handcuff keys in the parking lot.
+These keys were later tied to the same handcuffs that Bundy had used during an earlier kidnapping attempt.

-As you can see, Bundy wasn’t particularly crafty or “smart”.
-Not only did he use his own car and make himself extremely visible by hanging around the school and approaching multiple people, he also dropped the keys belonging to handcuffs that he had used on an earlier victim.
-A victim who had escaped and survived, taking the handcuffs with her.
+As you can see, Bundy was downright reckless.
+Not only did he use his own car and make himself extremely visible by hanging around the school and approaching multiple people, he also dropped the keys belonging to handcuffs that he had used on an earlier victim—a victim who had escaped and survived, taking the handcuffs with her.

 A smarter killer would have discarded those keys immediately and in a much better location.

-In 1978, Bundy entered a sorority house at Florida State University.
-Over 30 people were asleep in the house at the time.
-He then proceeded to attack four women over the course of 15 minutes.
+In 1978, Bundy entered a packed sorority house at Florida State University and proceeded to attack four women over the course of 15 minutes.

 After fleeing from the house, Bundy traveled eight blocks and attacked another student in her apartment.

-This is not the work of a serial killer who is calculated or sophisticated.
+This is not the work of a calculating and sophisticated serial killer.

 Ted Bundy’s ruses weren’t that sophisticated.